 This chart shows the historical trend of assets and the actuarial liability for the State of Delaware's Postretirement Health Plan.
 The first valuation complying with GASB 43 and 45 was performed in 2006.
-The reduction in actuarial liability in 2012 was primarily due the Plan changes.
-The to percentages above the grey bars represent the ratio of the market value of assets over the actuarial liability.
-The increase in funding favorable ratio was due to investment returns.
+The reduction in actuarial liability in 2012 was primarily due to the Plan changes.
+The increase in actuarial liability in 2015 was due to demographic changes.
+The percentages above the grey bars represent the ratio of the market value of assets over the actuarial liability.